jackericson98/foam_gen/README.md

 #

 Welcome to `foam_gen`, an interactive simulated foam generator.
 This project is designed to create 3-dimensional random ensembles of spheres, mimicking the bubbles in foam based on user-defined parameters.
-This program was initially designed to be used

 ## Features